lancecordel/octocat.github.io/metal_rethink/README.md

 #octocat.github.io
-Press spacebar to shoot
+#Press spacebar to shoot
-directional arrows to control character.
+#directional arrows to control character.

-5 shots removs common enemy
+#6 hits will destroy tanks

-40 shots removes BOSS
+#20 hits will destroy boss